 Kim S. Buchanan, "Gendered Laws, Racial Stories" (September 2009).
 University of Southern California Legal Studies Working Paper Series.
 Working Paper 53.

-Civil Rights and Discrimination Commons, Constitutional Law Commons, Criminal Law Commons, Criminal Procedure Commons, Law and Society Commons, Public Law and Legal Theory Commons, Sexuality and the Law Commons, Women Commons
+Civil Rights and Discrimination Commons, Constitutional Law Commons, Criminal Law Commons, Criminal Procedure Commons, Law and Gender Commons, Law and Society Commons, Public Law and Legal Theory Commons, Sexuality and the Law Commons